NullHypothesis/scramblesuit/README.md

 The following instructions were tested on Debian wheezy but they should work just fine on other GNU/Linux distributions as well.

-1. Two additional Python packages are necessary: gmpy and yaml.
-Debian has them under the names "python-gmpy" and "python-yaml".
+1. On a Debian stable system, the following packages are needed:
+   `git python-dev python-gmpy python-yaml python-setuptools automake libevent-dev libssl-dev asciidoc`

 2. Clone and compile the current Tor-git (or use a version of your choice as long as it is >= v0.2.5.0-alpha-dev):